BIRD (Allbirds Inc.) has impressive results

-In Monday’s session, Allbirds Inc. (NASDAQ:BIRD) marked $2.86 per share, up from $2.83 in the previous session.
-While Allbirds Inc. has overperformed by 1.06%, investors are advised to look at stock chart patterns for technical insight.
-Within its last year performance, BIRD fell by -86.48%, with highs and lows ranging from $28.73 to $2.50, whereas the simple moving average fell by -45.73% in the last 200 days.
+In Monday’s session, Allbirds Inc. (NASDAQ:BIRD) marked $2.76 per share, down from $2.92 in the previous session.
+While Allbirds Inc. has underperformed by -5.48%, investors are advised to look at stock chart patterns for technical insight.
+Within its last year performance, BIRD fell by -88.69%, with highs and lows ranging from $27.00 to $2.50, whereas the simple moving average fell by -45.26% in the last 200 days.

 China Can't Stop US$0.25 Stock from Mining Ultra-Rare Metal